 So far in 2019, Ameer has filmed and featured in two commercial campaigns; one for easyJet / VisitBritain, the other for Shell.
 He has also played the role of a Doctor for a short film called “Nurse” produced by the Bournemouth Film School.

-Alongside acting, Ameer is currently training for his Masters in Applied Theatre at The Royal Central School of Speech and Drama.
+Alongside acting, Ameer has recently furthered his training by completing a Masters in Applied Theatre at The Royal Central School of Speech and Drama.

 |Playing Age:||26 – 35 years|